 The Company grants restricted stock to executive participants in the Stock Plan annually.
-The size of the annual grant is based upon the Company's performance, as well as on market data for the median size grant at peer group and other comparable utility companies, as calculated using data provided by Towers Watson.
+The size of the annual restricted stock award is based upon the Company's performance, and the target award is based on market data for the median (the 25th percentile for the CEO) size grant at peer group and other comparable utility companies, as calculated using data provided by Towers Watson.
 The shares of restricted stock vest over a period of four years, and the executive must request and receive approval from either the CEO or the chief financial officer to sell fully vested shares.